Sunday, 1 September 2024

 Number 606 on the top 1000 films of all time is the German historical war drama 'The Counterfeiters.'

 The Counterfeiters won the 2007 Best Foreign Language film Oscar.
 I can see why.
 It is a quiet, but powerful story about the lengths that people will do to stay alive.
-Solly is just one of a group of Jews exploiting their skills to save their own lives.
+Sally is just one of a group of Jews exploiting their skills to save their own lives.

 Plenty of questions are raised about the morality of what the counterfeiters are doing, least of all from former Nazi dissident Adolf Burger (August Diehl) who is the first to point out the relative luxury that they are living in - in comparison to the Jews not lucky enough to be in their positions.

-Solly's office is at the back of the Sachsenhausen concentration camp.
+Sally's office is at the back of the Sachsenhausen concentration camp.
 We often get chilly reminders of how he and the other Jews are in a special type of bubble - far enough away to be protected by the Nazis, but close enough to hear how the rest of their people are being massacred.
 It was a clever juxtaposition which reminded us that horror was never far away.

 I do think that the film could have used an extra ten or fifteen minutes to wrap up the ending, as everything was rushed.
 Otherwise, this was a quietly powerful about a little-known part of the Second World War.